kleene-project/docs/get-started/overview.md

 Major features not part of Kleene (for now) includes:

 - Multi-container orchestration similar to docker-compose.
-- Built-in functionality for distributing images across host systems like Docker Hub.
+- Built-in functionality for distributing images (container registry).
 - Clustering of several FreBSD Kleene hosts.

 If resources permit, some of these features, especially multi-container orchestration,